-GENERAL HPC CHARACTERISTICS OF LS-DYNA
+HPC Characteristics of LS-DYNA®

-Finite element analysis software LS-DYNA[TM] from Livermore Software Technology Corporation (www.lstc.com) is a multi-purpose structural and fluid analysis software for high-transient, short duration structural dynamics, and other multi-physics applications.
+Finite element analysis software LS-DYNA[TM] from Livermore Software Technology Corporation (www.lstc.com) is a multi-purpose structural and fluid analysis software for hightransient, short duration structural dynamics, and other multi-physics applications.
 Considered one the most advanced nonlinear finite element programs available today, LS-DYNA has proved an invaluable simulation tool for industry and research organizations who develop products for automotive, aerospace, power-generation, consumer products, and defense applications, among others.

-LS-DYNA simulations for the automotive industry include vehicle crash and rollover, airbag deployment and occupant response.
-For the aerospace industry, LS-DYNA has ability to simulate bird impact on airframes and engines and turbine rotor burst containment, among others.
-Additional complexities arise from simulations of these classes since they often require predictions of surface contact and penetration, modeling of loading and material behavior, and accurate failure assessment.
+Sample LS-DYNA simulations in the automotive industry include vehicle crash and rollover, airbag deployment and occupant response.
+For the aerospace industry, LS-DYNA provides simulations of bird impact on airframes and engines and turbine rotor burst containment, among others.
+Additional complexities arise from simulations of these classes since they often require predictions of surface contact and penetration, models of loading and material behavior, and accurate failure assessment.

-From a hardware and software algorithm perspective, there are roughly three types of LS-DYNA simulation "behavior" to consider: implicit and explicit FEA for structural mechanics, and computational fluid dynamics (CFD) for fluid mechanics.
+From a hardware and software algorithm perspective, there are roughly three types of LS-DYNA simulation characteristics to consider: implicit and explicit FEA for structural mechanics, and computational fluid dynamics (CFD) for fluid mechanics.
 Each discipline and associated algorithms have their inherent complexities with regards to efficiency and parallel performance, and also regarding modeling parameters.

 The range of behaviors for the three disciplines that are addressed with LS-DYNA simulations, highlights the importance of a balanced HPC system architecture.
-For example, implicit FEA for static load conditions requires a fast processor and high-bandwidth I/O subsystem for effective turnaround, in contrast to dynamic response, which requires high rates of memory and I/O bandwidth with processor speed as a secondary concern.
+For example, implicit FEA using direct solvers for static load conditions, requires a fast processor and a high-bandwidth I/O subsystem for effective simulation turnaround times, and is in contrast to dynamic response, which requires very high rates of memory and I/O bandwidth with processor speed as a secondary concern.
 In addition, FEA modeling parameters such as the size, the type of elements, and the load condition of interest all affect the execution behavior of implicit and explicit FEA applications.

-Explicit FEA benefits from a combination of fast processors for the required element force calculations and a high rate of memory bandwidth necessary for efficient contact resolution that is required for nearly every structural impact simulation.
+Explicit FEA benefits from a combination of fast processors for the required element force calculations, and memory bandwidth for efficient contact resolution that is required for nearly every structural impact simulation.
 CFD also requires a balance of memory bandwidth and fast processors, but benefits most from parallel scalability.
 Each discipline has inherent complexities with regard to efficient parallel scaling, depending upon the particular parallel scheme of choice.
 In addition, the I/O associated with result-file checkpoint writes for both disciplines, and increasing data-save-frequency by users, must also scale for overall simulation scalability.

 Implementations of both shared memory parallel (SMP) and distributed memory parallel (DMP) have been developed for LS-DYNA.
-The SMP version exhibits moderate parallel efficiency and can be used with SMP computer systems only, while the DMP version, exhibits very good parallel efficiency.
-This DMP approach is based on domain decomposition with MPI for message passing, and is available for homogenous compute environments such as shared memory parallel systems or clusters.
+The SMP version exhibits moderate parallel efficiency and can be used with SMP computer systems only while the DMP version, exhibits very good parallel efficiency.
+This DMP approach is based on domain decomposition with a message passing interface (MPI) for communication between domain partitions, and is available for homogenous compute environments such as SMP systems or clusters.

-Most parallel MCAE software employ a similar DMP implementation based on domain decomposition with MPI.
+Most parallel CAE software employ a similar DMP implementation based on domain decomposition with MPI.
 This method divides the solution domain into multiple partitions of roughly equal size in terms of required computational work.
-Each partition is solved on an independent processor core, with information transferred between partitions through explicit message passing software (MPI) in order to maintain the coherency of the global solution.
+Each partition is solved on an independent processor core, with information transferred between partitions through explicit message passing in order to maintain the coherency of the global solution.
+LS-DYNA is carefully designed to avoid major sources of parallel inefficiencies, whereby communication overhead is minimized and proper load balance is achieved.
+In all cases the ability to scale I/O during the computation is critical to overall scalability in a simulation.